Best Wineries for Wine Tasting in Northern Virginia

 Northern Virginia Wine Region

 The Northern Virginia wine region is made up of the Middleburg AVA, located 50 miles west of Washington D.C.
-It covers around 190 square miles containing 229 acres of commercial vineyards, 24 wineries and 8 vineyards.
-Some of the top grape varietals grown here are Cabernet Franc, Cabernet Sauvignon, Chambourcin, Traminette and Zinfandel.
+It covers around 190 square miles containing 229 acres of commercial vineyards, 24 Virginia wineries, and 8 vineyards.
+Some of the top grape varietals grown here are Cabernet Franc, Cabernet Sauvignon, Chambourcin, Traminette, and Zinfandel.

 Our Discover Wine series focuses on regions of the world that you can visit for wine tasting.